Zadar Travel Guide

 Things to do in Zadar: The Sea Organs

-Just next to The Sea Organ, a contemporary art installation The Greeting to the Sun is located at the best possible spot for the most beautiful sunset view in the world.
+Another big attraction of Zadar, located just next to The Sea Organ, is a contemporary art installation The Greeting to the Sun – the best possible spot for the most beautiful sunset view in the world.

 The installation includes three hundred multi-layered glass plates covering 22 m diameter, absorbing the Sun rays during the day and activates the lighting elements in the circle at the sunset to produce an imposing show of light.